-- (3) Independent The term independent is defined in paragraphsection 1.1(o) of NI 51-101.
+- (3) Independent The term independent is defined in section 1.1 of NI 51-101.
 Applying this definition, the following are examples of circumstances in which the CSA would consider that a qualified reserves evaluator or auditor (or other expert) is not independent.
-We consider a qualified reserves evaluator or auditor is not independent when the qualified reserves evaluator or auditor: - (a) is an employee, insider, or director of the reporting issuer; - (b) is an employee, insider, or director of a related party of the reporting issuer, - (c) is a partner of any person or company in paragraph (a) or (b);
+We consider a qualified reserves evaluator or auditor is not independent when the qualified reserves evaluator or auditor: - (a) is an employee, insider, or director of the reporting issuer, - (b) is an employee, insider, or director of a related party of the reporting issuer; - (c) is a partner of any person or company in paragraph (a) or (b); - (d) holds or expects to hold securities, either directly or indirectly, of the reporting issuer or a related party of the reporting issuer;